kar137/security-automation-python/README.md

 ## Hosting
 The live solution can be found at: [https://securitysystemcheck.onrender.com]
+- Note: Wait for some minutes it might be in sleep mode.

 ## License
 This project is for assessment purposes only and does not come with any license.